mwolf76/arduino-code/README.md

 LIBRARIES
 =========

-.
-Debug

-Debugging utilities.
+* Debug - Debugging utilities.

-.
-Debouncers

-Provides a pushbutton debouncing event based API.
-Basically, you register a callback that will be invoked by the library when the corresponding event is detected by the library.
+* Debouncers - Provides a pushbutton debouncing event based API.
+A registered callback function will be invoked by the library when the corresponding button event is detected by the library.
 Uses Timers (see below) as a dependency.

-.
-Microtimers
+Currently CLICK and HOLD events are supported.

-Same as Timers (see below) on a micro-second scale.
+* Microtimers - Same as Timers (see below) on a micro-second scale.

-.
-Timers

-Provides a time event based API.
-Basically, you register a callback that will be invoked by the library when the corresponding event is detected by the library.
-Resolution is 1/1000th of a second. (uses millis()).
+* Timers - Provides a Time event based API.
+A registered callback function will be invoked by the library when the corresponding time event is detected by the library.
+Time resolution is 1/1000th of a second (aka a millisecond).

 SKETCHES
 ========

-.
-Thermostat

-My first Arduino sketch.
+* Thermostat - My first Arduino sketch.
 Implements a standard thermostat with hysteresis, user interaction is provided by a 2x16 LED display and a few bush buttons.
 An extra LED is used for diagnostic.
 A relay is used as the main actuator.